MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/welcome-to-mr-feature-tool.md

 Before you can run the Mixed Reality Feature Tool, you'll need:

-* A PC running Windows 10 or 11 with active Internet connection
+* A PC running Windows 10 or 11 with an active Internet connection

 > [!NOTE]
 > If the PC is on a network managed by an organization, make sure access to the following URLs are allowed: